DuPage County Post Decree Enforcement and Contempt Hearings Lawyers

 - Failure to pay alimony/maintenance

 - Failure to comply with a parenting plan regarding parental responsibilities or parenting time

 The motion requires the offending party to appear in court and explain why he or she should not be held in contempt.
 The contempt hearing is similar to a court trial in which both sides present evidence, call witnesses, and perform cross-examination.
 Based on the evidence presented, the judge will issue a decision.

 Post-decree enforcement measures should only be used as a last resort after other attempts to resolve the issue with the offending party have been exhausted.
-At Mevorah Law Offices LLC, our attorneys are skilled litigators inside the courtroom and strong negotiators outside of court.
+At Mevorah & Giglio Law Offices, our attorneys are skilled litigators inside the courtroom and strong negotiators outside of court.
 Whether your ex-spouse is in violation of the divorce decree, or you are being falsely accused of the same, we work closely with you and the opposing legal counsel to negotiate a resolution that protects your rights.
 If litigation does become necessary, you can rest easy knowing you have experienced advocates in your corner.
 If you need help with post-decree enforcement and contempt hearings in Illinois, contact our office today at 630-932-9100630-932-9100 for a free consultation.